Free, BYO API key smoke test

 About this tool

-The Prompt Injection Tester runs a curated set of adversarial probes against your system prompt and reports which ones the model defended, which ones partially leaked, and which ones it complied with.
+The tester runs a curated set of adversarial probes against your system prompt and reports which ones the model defended, which ones partially leaked, and which ones it complied with.
 Use it before shipping a customer facing agent, after editing the system prompt, or as part of a CI gate for prompt changes.

 How to use it